 At Jun-Men, you can get some traditional ramen or you can eat a dish that amounts to an uni carbonara.
 It’s a brothless bowl of noodles with sea urchin, pancetta, parmesan, and truffle oil - and it’s for people who would put uni in their cereal if the world would let them.
 We’re partial to the pork-bone ramen, and we wouldn’t not eat their fried chicken or BBQ pork buns.
 For a quick, casual meal in Chelsea, this is an excellent option.

 If you’re celebrating a special occasion in Chelsea, this is where you should do it.
 But first you need to come to terms with the fact that you’re going to spend money.
 This is Italian fine dining, and dinner starts at $149 (for five courses).
 This does not include wine.
 But go ahead and smash your piggy bank.
-Better yet, smash your daughter’s piggy bank, record her reaction, and hope it gets enough views on Youtube that you get some royalties.
+Better yet, smash your daughter’s piggy bank, record her reaction, and hope it gets enough views on Youtube that you receive some royalties.

 Come here when you’re trying to eat healthy, but you also want your dinner to be plated like there might be foie gras in the mix.
 There won’t be, but there might be some sunchokes or watercress.
 Although admittedly, this place is better than we just made it sound.
 Rouge Tomate does good, healthy-ish food that’s both a little fancy and fairly pricey.
 If your detoxing aunt is buying dinner, bring her here.

 You don’t hear about Rocking Horse Cafe too often, which is weird because if you stop in on a Friday night, every seat will be filled.
-This place does affordable Mexican food (beyond your basic burritos and enchiladas), and it’s the perfect example of a neighborhood restaurant.
+This place serves affordable Mexican food (beyond your basic burritos and enchiladas), and it’s the perfect example of a neighborhood restaurant.
 It’s lively, it has character, and it’s been open since the 80s.

 Are you in the mood for a messy pork sandwich?
 What sort of mood is that?
 Good?
 Bad?
 It doesn’t matter.
 Get a sandwich at Rocket Pig.
 They make some of the best in the city.
 There’s only one option, however, and it comes with smoked pork, onion jam, and mustard aioli.
 Take it to-go (there isn’t much space), and find a dark alley where you can eat it.
 Or go to one of the nearby parks.